 National Grid USA, part of National Grid plc, a multinational electricity and gas utility company headquartered in England, encountered severe challenges when implementing SAP ERP due to Hurricane Sandy.
 Based on the test results provided by Wipro, the parent company’s selected consulting firm, it decided to go live with the primary SAP implementation.

 However, Wipro was unfamiliar with US regulatory environments.
-Meanwhile, the workload and emergency business processes increased gradually in response to the requirement for extensive electric grid repairs after the hurricane.
+Meanwhile, the workload and emergency business processes increased gradually in response to the extensive electric grid repairs requirement after the hurricane.
 As a result, the previous testing results appeared insufficient due to the unanticipated project parameter changes.
 The system failed.

 Ultimately, National Grid had to clean up enormous damages.
-The failure and failure-related costs exceeded the initial implementation expense to the extent that National Grid decided to sue Wipro in 2017.
+The failure and failure-related costs exceeded the initial implementation expense, so National Grid decided to sue Wipro in 2017.

 Waste Management – Blind trust in the ERP provider